willphan1712000/project-bio/README.md

 > [!NOTE]
 > We also create an abstraction layer for Entity Manager (or a wrapper over Entity Manager) called Database that helps do CRUD operations easier

+- This project also uses an abstraction layer over calling api endpoint to other servers to get resources (microservice architecture) called TalkToOtherServer.php

 - Model Migration